 Bairro Alto Lisbon neighborhood guide.
 Insider tips to make the most of your time in this popular area including where to eat, drink, stay and shop.

 Disclosure: This Bairro Alto Lisbon district guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Bairro Alto Lisbon stretches from the top of the hill in Chiado and Praca de Luis Camoes, named after a Portuguese national poet, to the depths of the heart of Lisbon’s nightlife in Cais do Sodre.
 This vibrant neighborhood is home to the best restaurants and bars in Lisbon and provides a bar-hopping experience like no other city.